 The University course numbering system is as follows:

 Departments may restrict enrollment in specific courses to students in the major or other categories of students based on academic needs and requirements.
 These courses are noted in the online course search.
-Students should refer to the Navigation Guide for registration procedures.
+Students should refer to the Registration Error Messages guide if a registration error is encountered due to a course restriction.

 Courses listed in degree plans with XXX as the last three digits of a course number are pending assigned course numbers within the Statewide Common Course Numbering System.
 Information concerning these courses must be obtained from the offering department.